purescript-freedom/purescript-freedom/docs/02-Concepts.md

 Simply put, it is a mechanism that child nodes are not rendered immediately, and allows users to determine the rendering timing and parent node.

-By this mechanism, in these cases (e.g. virtual list, css transition), you can implement some UI hiding then implementation where it should be hidden, without user defined local state.
+By this mechanism, in these example cases (e.g. virtual list, css transition), you can implement a UI, hiding implementation where it should be hidden, without user defined local state.

 And its mechanism solves other problems.